-The Society and its subsidiary, Showground Services Ltd, have continued to improve performance during the year.
-The net outgoing resources, before recognised gains and losses on investments, have reduced to £532k from £730k (see page 22).
+The Society and its subsidiary, Showground Services Ltd, have been going through a strategic review and a restructuring which has resulted in an adverse performance in the year.
+The net outgoing resources, before recognised gains and losses on investments, have increased to £949k from £532k (see page 22).

 Showground Services Ltd operates a number of shows on behalf of the Society.
 These shows are part of the charitable work of the Society but Showground Services Ltd has been tasked to operate them commercially to ensure they continue to become more financially viable.

-This has led to income from Shows and Events of the Society continuing to rise to £983k (£935k last year) with direct costs rising to £1,237k (£1,211k).
-Showground Services Ltd has maintained its turnover for the year of £3,358k (2017 14 months £3,646k) while controlling costs.
-This has enabled a substantial increase in net profit to £319k (2017 14 months £222k) which was donated under covenant to the Charity.
-This donation and the payment of licence fees has enabled Showground Services Ltd to contribute 678k to the Society in the year.
+Showground Services Ltd has maintained its turnover for the year of £3,272k (2018 £3,358k) while controlling costs.
+This has enabled a sustained profit of £306k (2018 £319k) which was donated under covenant to the Charity.
+This donation and the payment of licence fees has enabled Showground Services Ltd to contribute £667k to the Society in the year.